hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 `borisize*`

 [19:08:48](#xQ4tHshYlvTq0ca00Hatugnl_YFDRu6r7V8XW0l0Mqc) <hiiamboris (NOT THIS ONE)>:
-Ì†ΩÌ∏â I would have supported the initiative if not for Rebol roots.
+üòâ I would have supported the initiative if not for Rebol roots.

 [19:13:14](#liiYtZ4-TftXL2lqx3nALavJ7dwFrxJZ52pibuYxH6I) <greggirwin (Gregg Irwin)>:
 `make proto-map partial-map`, where `partial-map` is a record in a file. `proto-map` has more fields that the app uses, like a schema.
 We can look at this a lot of ways. e.g. maps will add new keys as needed, so why use a prototype?
 Sometimes you want flexibility, but a fully spec'd structure is its own documentation.
 Partials in files "leaks" less info, where users don't need to care about it.
 So it comes down to context as well.
 If maps copied strings, I might never have brought it up. :^)